 (BF07) Fintech Perspective: Creative Collaboration: Moving from the Margins to the Mainstream

 In this session, Fintechs share their experiences of working with incumbents.
 What were the challenges - on-boarding, cultural compatibility, legal and compliance obstacles, technical integration, payment agreements?
 What can we learn from the war stories?
 What processes needed to be put in place to facilitate the collaboration?
 What do startups believe the incumbents need to know at the outset?
-How are the incumbent financial institutions starting to change their game?
-How did you work through them?
-Where collaboration can get stuck.
+How are the incumbent financial institutions starting to change their game, adapting their culture?
+How can we prevent collaboration getting... stuck.

 12:30 - 1:30pm

 (BF10) Taming the Beast that is Technology Integration: Legacy and Ecosystem Transformation, Methods, Models, Considerations